 Nicole R. Cannarozzi

-Zooarchaeologist Nicole Cannarozzi is the new collection manager in the Environmental Archaeology Program.
-Nicole began working as a faunal analyst at the Florida Museum in 2003, and has since identified and analyzed faunal assemblages from archaeological sites from pre-contact and historic periods in the Southeastern US, the Caribbean, and Central and South America.
-Currently, she is studying the zooarchaeology of two Late Archaic Period shell ring sites on St. Catherines Island, Georgia to understand formation processes and site use.
-This research involves the application of sclerochronological techniques to document the periodicity of shell formation in modern specimens of the eastern oyster (Crassostrea virginica) in order to establish a proxy for seasonal use of oysters at the two sites.
-Cannarozzi is also participating in a collaborative research project that focuses on the archaeology of the African Diaspora on St. Croix.
+Nicole Cannarozzi is the collection manager in the Environmental Archaeology Program at the Florida Museum.
+Nicole is a zooarchaeologist and began working as a faunal analyst at the Florida Museum in 2003 and has since analyzed faunal assemblages from archaeological sites from pre-Contact and historic periods in the Southeastern US, the Caribbean, and Central and South America.
+Currently, her work focuses on the zooarchaeology of two Late Archaic Period shell ring sites on St. Catherines Island, Georgia to understand formation processes and site use.
+This research involves the application of sclerochronological techniques to document the periodicity of shell formation in modern specimens of the eastern oyster (Crassostrea virginica) to establish a proxy for seasonal use of oysters at the two sites.
+Cannarozzi is also participating in a collaborative research project that focuses on the archaeology of the African Diaspora on St. Croix, USVI.

 Donna L. Ruhl